kubic71/soft-eng-intro/README.md

 # soft-eng-intro
-Repo of our Introduction to Software engeneering course project
+Repo of our Introduction to Software engineering course project